dart-lang/site-www/src/web/js-interop.md

 The key feature of next-generation JS interop is [static interop][].
-We recommend using static interop as the default for `package:js`, as it is more declaritive, more likely to be optimized, more likely to perform better, and required for `dart2wasm`.
+We recommend using static interop as the default for `package:js`, as it is more declarative, more likely to be optimized, more likely to perform better, and required for `dart2wasm`.
 Static interop addresses several gaps in the existing JS interop story: